digitalcenturysf/Divine-Spa/readme.txt

 == Theme License ==
-The Divine Spa Lite WordPress theme is 100% GPLv2.
+The Divine Spa WordPress theme is 100% GPLv2.
 See headers of files for further details.GNU GPL v2.0 or later

 == Resources ==